 Degree: B.S. in Integrated Marketing Communications

-Clay, Kemper, Lauderdale, Leake, Lowndes, Neshoba, Newton, Noxubee, Oktibbeha, Rankin, Scott, and Winston counties in Mississippi.
+Attala, Carroll, Clarke, Choctaw, Jasper, Kemper, Lauderdale, Leake, Lowndes, Montgomery, Neshoba, Newton, Noxubee, Oktibbeha, Rankin, Simpson, Smith, Scott, and Winston counties in Mississippi, and the state of Colorado.